Qumulo/docs/_includes/content-reuse/admin-guides/external-services/using-access-tokens.md

 {{page.varPrereqRead}} This section explains how to get metadata for a specific access token or all access tokens by using the `qq` CLI.

 ### To Get Metadata for a Specific Access Token
-Use the `auth_get_access_token` command and specify the access token ID.
+Run the `auth_get_access_token` command and specify the access token ID.
 For example:

 ```bash
 $ qq auth_get_access_token 1234567890123456789012